6 Analogies to Help You Understand SEO

 SEO analogy takeaway: The first issue here is using a 302 temporary redirect instead of a 301 permanent type.
 Yes, yes, Google says it can deal with that now and pass PageRank properly regardless.
 But why be sloppy?
 It’s not like one is significantly easier than the other.
 (By the way, here’s how to do a 301 redirect.)

 In the second analogy, every link on your site that points to an address that is then redirected is like giving out your old address.
 It’s unlikely to break anything, but it causes housekeeping issues.
-Many broken links and long redirect chains are the result of poor redirect housekeeping, and when you find 15 years later you have half a million redirects with no hope of understanding where they came from, you will kick yourself for the day you didn’t update your links.
+Many broken links and long redirect chains result from poor redirect housekeeping, and when you find 15 years later, you have half a million redirects with no hope of understanding where they came from, you will kick yourself for the day you didn’t update your links.

 What Are Silos?